jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------

+New in version 0.11.6:

+  Improved FITS data import of a large variety of file formats, FITS Tables, Multi Extension FITS files, and IRAF format.
+  Updated the `systemic` and `data` statements of the parameter file definitions (see :ref:`documentation`).

 New in version 0.11.5:

   New atomic data for lines of hydrogen Lyman series.
 New damping constants for missing levels (n > 6)